Nevada education law has a section devoted to requirements for children working in the entertainment industry.

 Regulation

-Nevada requires parents who elect to homeschool their children, ages 7 to 18, to notify the local superintendent by filing a “notice of intent, ” including the student’s name, age, and gender.
+Nevada offers one option for homeschooling.
+The state requires parents who elect to homeschool their children, ages 6 to 18, to notify the local superintendent by filing a “notice of intent, ” including the student’s name, age, and gender.
 The law explicitly states that the purpose of this notice is to inform the district that the child is exempt from compulsory attendance.
 Superintendents must accept notice if it meets the requirements and cannot request additional information from parents.

 There are no minimum parental education requirements in Nevada.
 They must present an education plan.
 The plan must include core subjects.
 There are no specific attendance or record requirements.
 Students are not required to take state or other assessments but can take all college entrance exams, like the ACT and SAT, at their local schools.
 Schools are encouraged to provide information on these tests to homeschool families.